microsoft/live-share/docs/reference/security.md

 </tr>
 </table>

 Better still, the notification gives you the ability to remove a guest that has joined if for some reason you do not know them.
 (For example, if you accidentally posted your link on a company-wide chat system and a random employee joined.)
-Simply click on the "Remove" button that appears and they will be removed from the collaboration session.
+Simply click on the "Remove" button in the notification that appears and they will be ejected from the collaboration session.

 ### Requiring guest approval

 While this default provides a good mix of speed and control, you may want to lock things down a bit more if you are doing something sensitive.
 Fortunately, by updating a setting, you can prevent guests from joining the collaboration session until you have explicitly "approved" them.
-Enabling it is easy.
+Enabling this behavior is easy.

 * In **VS Code**, add the following to settings.json (File > Preferences > Settings):